pixelsdb/pixels/README.md

 > written into.

-## Install and Evaluate Pixels
+## Deploy and Evaluate Pixels

-You can follow the [Installation](docs/INSTALL.md) instructions to install Pixels, and learn how to use Pixels and evaluate its performance following [TPC-H Evaluation](docs/TPC-H.md).
+You can follow the [Installation](docs/INSTALL.md) instructions to deploy Pixels in a cluster, and learn how to use Pixels and evaluate its performance following [TPC-H Evaluation](docs/TPC-H.md).